julianvasa/ionic5-wordpress-app/README.md

 `npm start` to try it out

-change the wordpress.com urls in `src/app/services/wordpress.service.ts`
+change the mainUrl variable in `src/app/services/wordpress.service.ts`

 If you have a self-hosted Wordpress blog it should work fine also with rest-api endpoints of your instance. https://developer.wordpress.org/rest-api/reference/<br>